willpitchers/garrulous-turtle/WRP_P_kings_logbook.md

   - `vcftools --minGQ` does not appear to have filtered out any variants...
     - solution – `vcftools` can't filter on `INFO` fields that aren't present in *all* rows, and rows with non-variant genotypes don't get `GQ` scores... we fix this by implementing the `GATK` recommended hard-filter *before* the `GQ` filter
       - this ^ step takes ~2hrs, then renaming takes a few seconds, then `vcftools --plink` takes ~20mins, then awk to fix the `..map` rownames takes ~1min.... safe to leave it in 1 script w/4hr walltime.
     - genotypes do not seem to match phenoptyes in `filtered_output_GQ20.xlsx`...

-      vcf -> filter -> plink files -> add pheno -> bed/bim -> plink assoc -> scrape ID's -> full join
+      - the workflow goes: vcf -> filter -> plink files -> add pheno -> bed/bim -> plink assoc -> scrape ID's -> full join -> Excel
       - filtering step – individual rows that pass are unchanged – filtering removed 12175530 or 18562241 rows!?
-    -
+        - indels/snps filtered separately
       - are genotypes being scraped from the right file? – makes no diff <– filtered or no. Good!
       - making plink files seems to work as it should
       - logically, 'F_A' and 'F_U' from the `PLINK assoc` output ought to total to the frequency of 'allele 1', which should be equal to one of the allele frequencies from the `vcftools ..frq` output, assuming that we have a handle on how these programs are behaving...
       - are the phenotypes being correctly assigned? - `ultimate_phenotype.txt` file is unchanged... - `cut -f 1,6 all_fish_version_5-1_HPC.filtered.snps_GQ20.ped > phenotest.txt` pulls out the phenotypes from the ped file (where plink actually sees them) – these phenotypes are correct
-  - can I get around the need to write the phenotypes in myself?

     - maybe I don't *need* to work out where the problem happens if I can route around it... wrote `vcf_to_bed.qsub` to use the `GATK VariantsToBinaryPed` tool instead of using vcftools->python->plink pipeline...
       - NB: the VariantsToBinaryPed tool [docs](https://software.broadinstitute.org/gatk/documentation/tooldocs/current/org_broadinstitute_gatk_tools_walkers_variantutils_VariantsToBinaryPed.php) requires the `--minGenotypeQuality` flag, so there's no reason not to combine this with the filtering step
+      - ...aaaaand the missingness-weirdness of vcftools was being compounded by my drawing the genotypes from the main vcf file rather than the filtered vcf file...
+AT LAST our genotypes match up to our statistics!!
+  - moving forward:
+    - dial down genotyping-rate filter on plink-assoc call -> try 100%, 90%, 80%
+    - play with the GQ filter? -> reduce to phred 15 (95%)?

+Week of 27th Feb – 3rd March

+  - re-writing `vcf_to_bed.qsub` and `vcf_filter.qsub` to allow for multiple levels of filtering
+  - new R notebook `MakeGenotypeTable.Rmd` to try and automate the process of scraping variant genotypes by P-value and mkaing easy-to-read tables to help us make decisions about filtering params etc...
   -